faisalsiddiq87/HotelPackages/README.md

 ## Project Setup Instructions

-1. After downloading the git repository naviagte to directory samtest.
+1. After downloading the git repository naviagte to directory `HotelPackages`.
 2. copy `.env.example` and rename it to `.env` and keep on same root as `composer.json`.
 4. Run command `composer update` it will download all the composer dev dependencies and repositories.
 5. Run command `php artisan migrate` for creating all tables in your database.